Will Bean Squeeze expand to other locations outside of Geelong?

 Carbon neutral product

 We have huge amounts of respect for BioPak's approach.
-They design and manufacture packaging solutions that are non-toxic, non-harmful and have no negative effects on the natural environment throughout their lifecycle.
+They design and manufacture food service packaging from rapidly renewable, plant-based materials that can be diverted from landfill and supports the move towards a circular economy.

-Where we’ve recently made the switch from plastic to paper straws, we’re now looking at what more we can do to reduce our use of other plastics, reuse where we possibly can and importantly, recycle what we can’t (yet!).
+Where we recently made the switch from plastic to paper straws, we’re now looking at what more we can do to reduce our use of other plastics, reuse where we possibly can and importantly, recycle what we can’t (yet!).
+As of August 10, 2018 we are testing a cup drop + compost service at our Torquay Rd store too, more info on Our Partners page.

 We’re just getting started, and we’ll never stop seeking to learn more, so we can do better.